steffenfritz/mxcheck/README.md

-    -t, --mailto string      Set the mailTo address (default "info@baz.wtf") -n, --no-prompt          Answer yes to all questions -s, --service string     The service host to check (default "localhost") -v, --version            Version and license
+    -t, --mailto string      Set the mailTo address (default "info@baz.wtf") -n, --no-prompt          Answer yes to all questions -s, --service string     The service host to check (default "localhost") -S, --dkim-selector      The DKIM selector.
+If set a dkim check is performed on the provided service domain -v, --version            Version and license
     -w, --write-tsv          Write tsv formated report to file